SNeuroble/NBS_benchmarking/README.md

 - Smith, S.M. and Nichols, T.E., 2009.
 Threshold-free cluster enhancement: addressing problems of smoothing, threshold dependence and localisation in cluster inference.
 Neuroimage, 44(1), pp.83-98.

-- Noble, S., and Scheinost, D., (Accepted 2020).
+- Noble, S., and Scheinost, D., 2020.
 The constrained network-based statistic: a new level of inference for neuroimaging.
 MICCAI.
+(Full reference forthcoming)